On straightening for Segal spaces: Straightening and unstraightening

 Using these identifications, the map $\mu$ therefore determines an endofunctor that fits into a commuting diagram of $1$-categories

-where $r$ denotes the functor restricting to the sets of (isomorphism classes of) objects of $K$ and $\cat{C}$.
-Note that $\mu$ is homotopic to the identity when applied to monoidal unit $K=\ast$.
+Here $r$ denotes the functor restricting to the sets of (isomorphism classes of) objects of $K$ and $\cat{C}$.
+Note that $\mu$ is (by construction) homotopic to the identity when applied to monoidal unit $K=\ast$.
 Up to homotopy, we may therefore assume that the bottom map in the square is the identity.